PsychoCod3r/libcsv/README.md

   released very early on in libcsv's development and not really necessary anymore

-- change.log: Log of changes made with each release of libcsv
+- doc.txt - documentation of types and functions

 - syntax.vim: Additional syntax highlighting for Vim users